nasa/progpy/sphinx-config/prog_server_guide.rst

     .. tab:: Stable Version (Recommended)

         The latest stable release of `prog_server` is hosted on PyPi.
-For most users (unless you want to contribute to the development of `prog_server`), the version on PyPi will be adequate.
+For most users, this version will be adequate.
 To install from the command line, use the following command:

         .. code-block:: console